The beaches of Uluwatu are among the best in Bali. They are clean, accessible, not too crowded, and, most importantly, beautiful.

 Read on and find out!

 Uluwatu is the surfing capital of Bali, but that doesn’t mean you have to be a surfer to stay here.
-There are plenty of places to stay in Uluwatu that are appropriate for all types of travelers, be you a beach bum, on a family vacation, or a feral backpacker!
+There are plenty of places to stay in Uluwatu that are appropriate for all types of travelers.
+No matter whether you’re feral backpacker seeking a cheap-and-awesome budget hostel in Uluwatu to crash out or a family vacationer seeking something more low-key.

 Most of Uluwatu’s accommodation is marketed towards surfers and usually include descriptions like “surfer’s lodge” or “surfer’s paradise.”
 If you book a place like this, you can expect to be offered services like surfboard rentals and private lessons from a friend of the lodge or a local.